lodauria/Individual_Assignments/stm32_f103rey/README.md

 #### Compile and upload software

-In the project directory compile the code for the ARM Cortex M3 board with the command
+From the `border_router` folder compile the code for the ARM Cortex M3 board with the command

     make